Tawny deer mouse: Biology

 Tawny deer mice are nocturnal and solitary, and spend much of their time in trees, although they also travel along the ground.
 They are omnivorous, feeding on seeds, fruit, and insects.
-They construct spherical nests from grasses and other plant material, concealing them in trees or amongst dense undergrowth, and rarely travel far from their homes, ranging over an area of no more than about 70 m across.
+They construct spherical nests from grasses and other plant materials, concealing them in trees or amongst dense undergrowth, and rarely travel far from their homes, ranging over an area of no more than about 70 m across.
 While population densities vary throughout the year, depending on the local environment, they are typically no higher than about 15 /ha.
 Known predators include the ocelot.

 Breeding occurs throughout the year, with females giving birth to up to four young after a gestation period of between 39 and 46 days.
 At birth, the young are hairless and blind, weighing just 2 to 3 g.
 They are weaned at about 25 days, and reach full adult size after about six or seven weeks.